mathspp/mathspp/pages/02.blog/02.problems/p052-tiling-a-chessboard/item.md

 If you remove two opposite corners of a chessboard, can you still tile it with 2 x 1 rectangles?

-In other words, looking at the image above, can you cover the whole chessboard with 2 x 1 domino tiles, _except_ for the top-left and bottom-right corners?
+In other words, can you cover a whole chessboard with 2 x 1 domino tiles while leaving two opposite corners uncovered and without overlapping domino tiles?

 # Solvers